sschmidhuber/LibreSymbols/README.md

 ![LibreSymbols](doc/iconandname.jpg "LibreSymbols")

 A set of gallery symbols for LibreOffice and Apache OpenOffice.
+Have a look at our [examples](https://github.com/sschmidhuber/LibreSymbols/tree/master/examples) to see what you can do with this extension.

 [Download](http://extensions.libreoffice.org/extension-center/libresymbols)